-Bernd H. J. Bothe (Chairman), Alain Caparros, Prof. Dr. Peter Littmann, Carlo Vögele The Strategy Committee periodically reviews Group strategy and the implementation by Group Management of the Board of Directors' strategic guidelines.
+Bernd H. J. Bothe (Chairman), Jan C. Berger, Alain Caparros, Prof. Dr. Peter Littmann, Carlo Vögele

+The Strategy Committee periodically reviews Group strategy and the implementation by Group Management of the Board of Directors' strategic guidelines.
 Working in close collaboration with Group Management, it submits proposals to the Board of Directors on changes to Group strategy as well as on major new additional business activities for the Group and/or the relinquishment of existing activities.
 It meets two or three times a year for at least a half or a full day.
 The CEO is asked to attend as required.
-In 2007 two full-day meetings were held.
+In 2008, one full-day and two half-day meetings were held.